Corn, it’s cheap.

 Deer aren’t coming to my feeder, what can I do?

-Spread some molasses in the brush near your feeder.
+As mentioned above, spread some molasses in the brush near your feeder.
 This will act as an attractant and bring deer to the area.

 Do’s and Don’ts When Feeding Deer